-- Trademark Certificate (for product with TM and or [®] logo on the label) - Organic Certificate (for organic products that display an organic logo on the label) - Information on GMO (for raw materials: potato, soybean, maize, sugar, and tomato) Note: Product derivatives which have undergone multiple refining processes in high temperature such as fat or oil (including lecithin) do not need a non-GMO statement - Information on Food Irradiation (for irradiated products) - Halal certificate for products displaying the Halal logo on the label - Other supporting documents: GMP/HACCP/ISO 22000 certificate issued by accredited body in the country of origin
+- Trademark Certificate (for product with TM and or ® logo on the label) - Organic Certificate (for organic products that display an organic logo on the label) - GMO Information (for raw materials: potato, soybean, maize, sugar, and tomato) Note: Product derivatives which have undergone multiple refining processes in high temperature such as fat or oil (including lecithin) do not need a non-GMO statement - Information on Food Irradiation (for irradiated products) - Halal certificate for halal mandatory products - Other supporting documents: GMP/HACCP/ISO 22000 certificate issued by accredited body in the country of origin

-The registration process is required for products which have identical compositions but do not share similar packaging.
+Separate registration processes are required for products that have identical compositions but do not share similar packaging.
 A new registration is required for products with different sized retail packages, different labeling designs, different names and production addresses, and different names and/or addresses of importers and distributors.

 The registration process should be undertaken by a local agent or importer.
-Typically, it takes longer than the officially reported time frame and costs more than the published rate.
+Typically, it takes longer than the officially reported timeframe and costs more than the published rate.
 Detailed information from the food manufacturer/supplier and product samples are needed for the registration process, which can be sent to the local agent or importer.